kea-classrooms/gh-md-intro-dat22c/hknocal.md

 5. Linux and working with the terminal
 6. VCS & Git
 7. Docker
-### :whale: I hope to work with cloud based web applications, so I'd like to get familiar with the following languages and technologies:
+### :whale: I hope to work with cloud based web applications, so I'd like to get familiar with the following languages and technologies
 1. Programming in JavaScript, TypeScript, Rust & Go
 2. Work with MongoDB, Angular, React and Node.js
 3. Work with deployment software as Docker and Kubernetes.